 *These are core units which run every year.

-“These last two years many things in my life have been flipped upside down.
-But one true constant has been Cliff; the lecturers, worships and my fellow students have been a bigger support than you will ever know.
-I wish to thank you as an organisation for that and for the incredibly hard work you do to make our stays and weeks as great as possible.”
+‘Over these last two years many things in my life have been flipped upside down.
+But one true constant has been Cliff; the lecturers, worship and my fellow students have been a bigger support than you will ever know.
+I wish to thank you as an organisation for that and for the incredibly hard work you do to make our stays and weeks as great as possible.’

 Students completing this course could be employed by churches in a voluntary or paid capacity to work as part of their children’s mission and ministry team.
 Students’ natural affinity with children and creative communication methods will have been enhanced with Biblical and theological understanding, and this will give them the confidence to lead sessions as part of the church’s worship and teaching, for events and holiday clubs, or in local primary schools.